msapkota-DigitalTwin/ML-on-theatre-time-prediction/README.md

 ### Overview
 This repository provides a comprehensive implementation for predicting theatre procedure times in a healthcare setting.
 It leverages data analytics and machine learning techniques to build predictive models aimed at enhancing operational efficiency and resource planning in hospitals.
 The repository includes self-built modules for data processing, encoding, and predictive modeling.

+Details on Problem Setting and Methodologies can be found in IEEE paper: https://ieeexplore.ieee.org/document/10803395

 ### Features

   #### Data Preprocessing and Encoding: